coleygroup/coleygroup.github.io/README.md

     - For undergraduates, this is `name`, `school`, and an optional `link` to a LinkedIn profile or personal website.

 That's it!
 Go ahead and make a pull request when you are satisfied.

+### Other simple changes

+The following have been set up to be similarly easy to add new content to:
+- News
+- Group photos
+- Publicaions
+- Open source software
+- Research relevant to Connor's directions on the "Research" page